Problem

 Approach

-A small Swift daemon that registers a CoreAudio aggregate device, plus a
+A small Swift daemon that builds a CoreAudio aggregate device and runs an

-installer dialog, no third-party preference pane.
-The daemon runs under
+kext, no signed-installer dialog, no preference pane.
+It runs under launchd

 Stack